-- Operations: The ideal operations manager should be comfortable managing finances for a large organization and coordinating large amounts of time-sensitive resources. - Legislative Affairs: The legislative affairs leader should have the ability to help the new administration establish relationships with members of Congress and important external policy and opinion leaders, and set up the president-elect's legislative and policy goals for success down the road. - Legal Counsel: The ideal transition legal counsel should have a strong background in the federal environment, especially campaign finance, vetting and ethics law. - Communications: The communications manager should bring significant public affairs and messaging experience to the transition and be able to explain and reflect the new administration's goals and priorities.
+- Agency review: The head of agency review should have a broad understanding of the functions of various federal agencies, the ability to set a cooperative tone with agencies and strong management skills with the ability to oversee a large number of people. - Legislative Affairs: The legislative affairs leader should have the ability to help the new administration establish relationships with members of Congress and important external policy and opinion leaders, and set up the president-elect's legislative and policy goals for success down the road. - Legal Counsel: The ideal transition legal counsel should have a strong background in the federal environment, especially campaign finance, vetting and ethics law. - Communications: The communications manager should bring significant public affairs and messaging experience to the transition and be able to explain and reflect the new administration's goals and priorities.